CameronWhiteCS/Book/README.md

 Whenever you’re dealing with thousands or hundreds of thousands or millions of numbers like in machine learning, those few bytes make a huge difference.
 However, if you’re using a few integers here and there to perform simple calculations where you could have used bytes, it really isn’t a big deal.
 You definitely won’t encounter encounter machine learning or massive data sets in Programming I, so you can safely use larger data types such as  integers, doubles, or whatever you please unless your assignment or professor tells you otherwise.

-I would strongly recommend that people learning to program for the first time stick to using the larger data types simply because there are already so many other things to juggle.
+I would strongly recommend that people learning to program for the first time stick to handful of general-purpose data types simply because there are already so many other things to juggle.
 Worrying about whether or not your data can fit inside of the data type you choose to use adds needless complexity.
+Additionally, the smaller data types such as byte tend to be used very rarely in practice. int, double, and boolean are the most common by far.

 Now, on to the specifics of some of the data types.
 One thing to consider when using doubles and floats is **precision**.
 You’ll learn about the why and how in Computer Organization, but doubles are more precise than floats.
 The more space a decimal number occupies in memory, the greater capacity for accuracy it has.

 “Why does the boolean type have an undefined size?”
 That’s a good question, but the answer isn’t particularly satisfying.
 Oracle, the company behind Java, decided leave the question of how much space a boolean should occupy up to the people who make various versions of the Java Virtual Machine (JVM), the environment where Java code is executed.
 There is no single standard for its size.

 Also, just an aside.
 If you’re familiar with them, strings _**are not**_ primitive data types.
 Java treats them kind of like primitives in terms of syntax, but they’re not the same thing.
-Strings are actually objects, which you’ll learn about in a later chapter.
-However, strings are discussed briefly at the end of this section.
+Strings are actually objects, which we’ll learn about later.
 ### Operators

 | Operator name | Operator symbol | Number of inputs | Number of outputs | Output type |